Iris leptophylla: Description

 It has a thick rhizome, which is swollen and tuber-like.
-It is between 1.2 – 1.5 cm in diameter, and brown or grey-brown in colour.
+It is between 1.2 and 1.5 cm in diameter, and brown or grey-brown in colour.

 Under the rhizome are fibrous secondary roots, which are yellow-white.
 On top of the rhizome, are the brown fibrous remains of last seasons leaves.
 They emit an odour.
 The rhizomes grow slowly.

 It has thin, linear leaves, that are greyish green, with a distinct rib (or midvein) and acuminate (pointed) end.

 They can grow up to between 15 and 35 cm long, and between 0.2 and 1 cm wide.